edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-2/index.md

 }
 ```

-> **Note: 📌** <br> The API is proxied under the same domain so we don't have to manage CORS issues, thanks to the `--frontendProject` option that we used when generating the API.
+> **Note: 📌** <br/> The API is proxied under the same domain so we don't have to manage CORS issues, thanks to the `--frontendProject` option that we used when generating the API.

 ```json
 {